laurenherrity/user-centric/README.md

 of my web page, however in the future I would possible advised against as it can look and fit weird depending on the size of the screen.

+A main issue I found was during the creation my audio page, I used the new HTML5 audio code and found it was incredibly difficult to make the page eye catching due to the lack of styling that can be done to the code.